-New Puppy Checklist : Essentials for New Puppy Parents
+New Puppy Checklist : Essentials for Puppy Parents

 Smart Bark is supported by its audience.
 When you purchase through links on our site, we may earn an affiliate commission.
 Learn more

 There’s so much to organise before ‘Gotcha Day’.
-It’s a very exciting time and between looking longingly at photos on your phone of your puppy-to-be, it’s an ideal time to get the whole family involved in preparing for your latest addition.
+It’s a very exciting time and between looking longingly at photos on your phone of your puppy-to-be, it’s an ideal time to get the whole family involved in choosing essentials.

 TABLE OF CONTENTS